CHLNDDEV/OceanMesh2D/README.md

 ## `Starting Out`

-After downloading and unzipping the current <a href="https://github.com/CHLNDDEV/archive/master.zip">repository</a>, read the user guide available here (click download PDF): https://www.overleaf.com/read/hsqjhvtbkgvj#/54715995/
+Downloading and unzip the current <a href="https://github.com/CHLNDDEV/archive/master.zip">repository</a>,

+Read the user guide available here (click download PDF): https://www.overleaf.com/read/hsqjhvtbkgvj#/54715995/

 The data for the following examples can be downloaded here: